williamtanws/beanframework/README.md

 * Quick Startup

-1. Copy all the directories under /beanframework/template/* and replace to /beanframework/*
+1. Rename or duplicate /beanframewrok/config_template to /beanframework/config
-2. Configure /beanframework/config/local.properties
+2. Configure /beanframework/config/local.properties for Data Source, and Email (If you want to use email service)
-3. Configure /beanframework/bin/pom.xml
-4. Configure /beanframework/bin/platform/src/main/resources/application.properties for [app env]
-5. Configure /beanframework/bin/platform/src/main/resources/config/ehcache-[Base on app env].xml
-6. Configure /beanframework/bin/platform/src/main/resources/config/logback-[Base on app env].xml
-7. Run "mvnw clean install" command in /beanframework/bin directory
+3. Navigate to /beanframework/bin and run "mvnw clean install" command
-8. Run server.bat or server.sh
+4. Run server.bat or server.sh
-9. Browse http://localhost:8080/console , navigate to Platform->Update to update all modules' data
+5. Browse http://localhost:8080/console , navigate to Platform->Update to update all modules' data

 * Console
 http://localhost:8080/console